 A STRANGE VIBRATION

 On 16 August 1971, Brian Slade and I flew G-ATBJ to Edinburgh airport to pick up a drill bit.
 This object weighed around a ton and took considerable effort by many men to load it in the cabin of the S61N.
 They were working against the clock as the airport was due to close at midnight.
 We finally took off 45 minutes after Cinderella hour and climbed into the night sky heading North-East toward Aberdeen.
 As we levelled out a vibration began to shake the aircraft at a frequency of once per revolution of the main rotor (220 RPM).
 This was a bit eye-watering as main rotor and main rotor gearbox problems are the two most alarming technical problems that can be faced by helicopter pilots.
-Engine and tail rotor failures can usually be handled.
+Engine and tail rotor failures can sometimes be handled.

 We conjectured that we had lost a piece of streamlining from one of the main rotor blades.
 Asymmetric icing could have produced the same vibration but we were in clear air with excellent visibility.
 Reducing main rotor RPM failed to rectify the problem so a return to Edinburgh seemed the only course available – but Edinburgh ATC had closed down.
 We gave a quick call to Scottish Flight Information and asked if they could catch Edinburgh before their staff had departed for the night.
 We were lucky and a safe return to Edinburgh was achieved without further incident, a flight duration of 30 minutes.
 The airfield shut again immediately after we landed.